Boerum Hill: History

 Boerum Hill is named for the colonial farm of the Boerum family, which occupied most of the area during early Dutch settlement.
 According to the 1790 census, John Boerum's family owned at least two enslaved people.

 Most of the housing in Boerum Hill consists of three-story row houses built between 1840 and 1870.
 Despite the "hill" in the name, the neighborhood is relatively flat; some parts sit atop former marshes that bordered Gowanus Creek.
 In the 1950s, all the neighborhoods south of Atlantic Avenue and west of Prospect Park were known generically as South Brooklyn.
 Boerum Hill in particular was sometimes called "North Gowanus".
 The name "Boerum Hill" was coined in early 1964 by Boerum Hill Association founder Helen Buckler, referencing the name of the colonial farmers.

 From the early 1970s until about 2003, Boerum Hill was populated mostly by working class and middle-class African-American and Puerto Rican families.
 Since about the late 1990s, gentrification has changed the neighborhood to one of mostly upper-class individuals, though working-class families still reside in the immediate area.

 In the early twentieth century, many of the buildings were run as boarding houses.
 Nearby was the union hall for ironworkers, who came to the city to work on bridges and skyscrapers.
 The north end of Smith Street was the center of New York City's Mohawk community, who came mostly from Akwesasne and Kahnawake, Mohawk reserves in Quebec, Canada.
 (Akwesasne extends across national boundaries into New York state.)
 Many of the Mohawk men were ironworkers, while their wives worked at a variety of jobs and created the community for their families.
 For 50 years, the Mohawk families called their neighborhood "Little Caughnawaga," after the homeland of Kahnawake.
 Many families would travel back to Kahnawake in the summer.
+The Mohawk language was widely used in daily life, including at the Cuyler Church.